jasminehoangirl/Team-Project-CSE360/README.md

   * Open Eclipse and import the project
   * Run the application using Java.

-* PDF Reports
-  * Location -> /PDF folder
-  * Open the PDFS for each report.

 * Screencasts
   * Location -> /Screencasts folder